Glucose syrup UK shortages: how to overcome the supply deficit

 2. Poor harvest:

 As highlighted above, glucose syrup is derived from wheat and maize – crops that are typically harvested between late summer and early autumn.
 Last year, both crops experienced poor harvests that have since restricted manufacturers’ ability to produce glucose syrup throughout Europe.
-Indeed, this report suggests that 2020’s overall wheat yields were not only below the previous year but also ‘below the five-year average.’
+Indeed, this AHDB report on the harvest progress suggests that 2020’s overall wheat yields were not only below the previous year but also ‘below the five-year average.’
 It seems analysts are not holding out much hope for this year, either.
 It is predicted that this year’s wheat harvest ‘will remain tight’.

 The complications associated with Brexit need not explaining.
 As all within the industry are aware, the UK’s departure from the EU has created supply chain complications both up and downstream.
 Most notable in this challenge has been domestic imports.
 These have compounded last year’s poor harvest, meaning manufacturers have limited resources through which to produce glucose syrup.